 Suing for Additional Damages in Delaware

-Consult an Experienced Wilmington, DE Car Accident Lawyer
+Consult an Experienced Wilmington, DE Personal Injury Lawyer

 Auto accidents are a daily occurrence in Delaware and across the country.
 According to the Delaware state police, there are more than 26,450 motor vehicle accidents reported to law enforcement each year.
 Many of these accidents result in serious injuries, lost wages, and other economic and non-economic losses.

-If you were hurt in an accident, the knowledgeable attorneys with the Morris James Personal Injury Group can help you seek compensation for your injuries and losses.
+If you were hurt in an accident, the knowledgeable Wilmington, DE personal injury lawyers with the Morris James Personal Injury Group can help you seek compensation for your injuries and losses.
 Contact the Morris James Personal Injury Group today to schedule a free initial review of your case.